wafflehouz/phoenix-gtfs-validator/README.md

 ```

 ### 2. Add GTFS Data
-- Download the latest GTFS feed from Valley Metro
+- Download a GTFS feed from a transit agency
 - Extract the contents to a `googletransit/` directory in the project root
 - The directory should contain files like `stops.txt`, `trips.txt`, `routes.txt`, etc.